 Art Giclée (pronounced “zhee-clay”) prints have been around the art scene for quite a while now.
 They first made their appearance in the early 1990s as a process to reproduce fine art.
 They are a beautiful by-product of the computer era.
-With Giclée printing, no screen or other mechanical devices are used and therefore there is no visible dot screen pattern, like you would see in traditional color printing (lithography).
-Giclée prints are created with specially formulated archival inks which provide greater longevity than those used in lithography or silkscreen prints.
-Quality Giclées are produced on large, and often expensive multi-color printers, so the image has all the tonalities and hues of the original painting.
-But unlike other print processes, Giclées have a beautiful advantage of producing vibrant colors and accurate reproductions in a variety of sizes, and on a variety of surfaces, on an as-needed basis.
+With Giclée printing, no screen or other mechanical devices are used, and therefore, there is no visible dot screen pattern, as you would see in traditional color printing (lithography).
+Giclée prints are created with specially formulated archival inks that provide greater longevity than those used in lithography or silkscreen prints.
+Quality Giclées are produced on large and often expensive multi-color printers, so the image has all the tonalities and hues of the original painting.
+But unlike other print processes, Giclées has the beautiful advantage of producing vibrant colors and accurate reproductions in various sizes and on various surfaces on an as-needed basis.

-To create the best Giclée prints possible, the printer needs as large a digital file created from the original art as possible.
-Finished Giclée fine art prints, when properly created, are valuable fine art collectables created to last a lifetime.
+To create the best Giclée prints possible, the printer needs a large digital file created from the original art.
+When properly created, finished Giclée fine art prints are valuable fine art collectibles created to last a lifetime.

 Under normal lighting conditions, inks will not show noticeable fading for at least 200 years.
-Although, it is not recommended by ink and media manufacturers that prints be exposed to direct sunlight, especially for long periods of time.
-If you handle your Giclée just as you would with an original – with care and caution – than it will last even longer than the original.
+However, it is not recommended by ink and media manufacturers that prints be exposed to direct sunlight, especially for long periods of time.
+If you handle your Giclée just as you would with an original – with care and caution – then it may last even longer than the original.

 Typically, a Certificate of Authenticity is supplied with each sold Giclée print that provides information about Copyright ownership, print title, size, media, number in the limited edition, edition size, etc. The certificate gives the collector assurance of museum quality standards and fine art value.